"He is a first-rate advisor and advocate; he removes the mystique from tax law."

 About Oliver Marre

 Oliver has particular interest in private client taxation, both at the planning stage and in cases where a dispute or difference of opinion has arisen with HMRC.
+He is recognised as a leading practitioner in this area by the Chambers & Partners, Chambers HNW and the Legal 500.

 In recent months, Oliver’s work has included advice in respect of: